Looking to activate your WhatsApp Business API number? The first step is to get your business verified on Facebook.

 If you already have a business manager account, you can skip to this section

-You need to fill the form.
-Under the business email, you can use your business email, you don’t have to use the email you have used to create your Facebook account.
+You need to fill out the form.
+Under the business email, you can use your business email; you don’t have to use the email you have used to create your Facebook account.

 Using business email is probably the most significant benefit of using Facebook Business Manager, since you can give access to employees who have the company email, it is easy to cancel or move the access if they left the company.